 How Can You Connect Hormones and Headaches?

-Have you ever thought there could be a link between hormones and headache?
-Due to ovulation, in women during their perimenopausal or menopausal stage headaches occur.
-It typically happens just before the periods start or when ovaries produce less estrogen and progesterone.
-There is surely a link between estrogen and headache and this symptom is known as ‘estrogen withdrawal’.
-Estrogen withdrawal migraines and headaches will not continue for years after menopause and BHRT that is bioidentical hormone replacement therapy help women to get relief from it.
+Have you ever thought there could be a link between hormones and a headache?
+Due to ovulation, in women, during their perimenopausal or menopausal stages headaches occur.
+It typically happens just before periods start or when ovaries produce less estrogen and progesterone.
+There is a strong link between estrogen and headaches and this symptom is known as ‘estrogen withdrawal’.
+Estrogen withdrawal migraines and headaches can continue for years after menopause and BHRT (Bioidentical Hormone Replacement Therapy) can help women to get relief from it.

 Hormones and Headaches

-It has been found on neurological and endocrine studies that estrogen is liable for modulating severity and frequency of a migraine.
-Additionally, estrogen steroid hormone quantity is known as serum estradiol effects estrogen effect in the body.
-A woman can get a bad headache and migraine if serum estradiol drops below needed level along with estrogen.
-Now, what is this mechanism?
-In OKC people know about this hormonal imbalance, so they try hormone replacement therapy.
+It has been found during neurological and endocrine studies, that estrogen is liable for modulating the severity and frequency of migraines.
+Additionally, estrogen steroid hormone quantity also known as serum estradiol, effects estrogen in the body.
+A woman can get a bad headache and migraine if the serum estradiol drops below the needed levels along with estrogen.
+Now, what can help with this problem?
+In OKC people know about hormonal imbalances, so they try hormone replacement therapy.

-Estrogen may affect the blood vessels or vasculature and provokes Nitric Oxide or NO release and activates L-arginine/nitric oxide pathway.
-It has been found that in body NO is produced in blood platelets when in a migraine and it alters normal blood flow.
+Estrogen may affect the blood vessels or vasculature and provokes Nitric Oxide or NO release and activates the L-arginine/nitric oxide pathway.
+It has been found that in the body, NO is produced in blood platelets when one has a migraine and it alters normal blood flow.

 Imbalance of Estrogen and Progesterone

 Another theory about hormones and headaches includes metabolic and neurohormonal imbalances and it affects the hypothalamic-pituitary-adrenal-gonadal axis.
-It is long proved that hormonal imbalance of lacking can cause a migraine.
+It is long proven that hormonal imbalances can cause a migraine.

 Do Not Take Ibuprofen or Acetaminophen

-Ibuprofen is nonsteroidal anti-inflammatory drug and it works for pain relief but does not have any ill-effects on nerves such as numbing effect.
+Ibuprofen is a nonsteroidal anti-inflammatory drug and it works for pain relief but does not have any effects on nerves, such as a numbing effect.
 It influences necessary enzymes to create certain prostaglandins.
 It helps to alleviate pain and inflammation.
 Ibuprofen actually interferes with the hormonal balance and may also have a few side-effects such as nausea, heartburn etc.

 Acetaminophen is an analgesic and it gives pain relief as it increases pain threshold.
-If you take it for fever, it would start to affect brain areas regulating body temperature.
-This one also regulates prostaglandin but is not a nonsteroidal anti-inflammatory drug.
+If you take it for a fever, it will start to affect the brain areas regulating body temperature.
+This pill also regulates prostaglandin but is not a nonsteroidal anti-inflammatory drug.
 Therefore, it has certain side-effects such as vomiting, stomach pain etc.

-Doctors strongly suggest not having any of these two, but for better cure hormone replacement therapy in OKC is considered due to its far-fetched results.
+Doctors strongly suggest not having either of these two, instead for a better cure, hormone replacement therapy in OKC is considered due to its far reaching results.

-Come to Longevity Regenerative Institute for your detailed guide of cure hormone replacement therapy in OKC.
-We would help you the best to get a relief from menopausal problems.
+Come to Longevity Regenerative Institute for a detailed guide on hormone replacement therapy in OKC.
+We will help you to get relief from menopausal problems.